This glossary is designed to help you learn more about investing and about the mutual funds and retirement plans offered by American Funds.

 municipal bond: a bond issued by a state, city or local government to finance operations or special projects such as construction of public facilities.
 Interest from municipal bonds is often free of federal income taxes and/or state and local income taxes.

 municipal bond fund: a mutual fund that invests in municipal bonds.
 Municipal bond funds are popular with investors who want to reduce their tax burdens, because interest paid by municipal obligations is often free of federal income taxes and/or state and local income taxes.
-American Funds offers the following municipal bond funds: American Funds Short-Term Tax-Exempt Bond Fund®, American Funds Tax-Exempt Fund of New York®, American High-Income Municipal Bond Fund®, Limited Term Tax-Exempt Bond Fund of America®, The Tax-Exempt Bond Fund of America, The Tax-Exempt Fund of California®, The Tax-Exempt Fund of Maryland and The Tax-Exempt Fund of Virginia®.
+American Funds offers the following municipal bond funds: American Funds Short-Term Tax-Exempt Bond Fund®, American Funds Tax-Exempt Fund of New York®, American High-Income Municipal Bond Fund®, Limited Term Tax-Exempt Bond Fund of America®, The Tax-Exempt Bond Fund of America and The Tax-Exempt Fund of California®.

 mutual fund: an entity that pools the assets of individuals and invests in one or more categories of assets, including stocks, bonds and money market instruments.
 All shareholders participate in the gains and losses generated by the fund on an equal basis, proportional to the amount invested.
 Investors can redeem mutual fund shares on demand at net asset value.
 Mutual funds offer investors diversification and professional money management.
 A management fee is charged for these services, and there may be other fees and expenses, such as 12b-1 fees and transfer agency expenses.
 Funds with a sales charge are called load funds and those sold without a sales load or other asset-based sales charges by the fund companies are called no-load funds.